 Phillip Phillips guitar string flower pendant is made out of Phillip’s played/recycled strings.
 Pendant was designed by 2x breast cancer survivor Elisa Guida.
 Pendant is app.
 2 1/4″ and contains a 5mm Violet Swarovski crystal along with a sterling silver flower charm that says: Dream, Hope, Laugh, Wish, Peace, Love.
 Comes with a 16, 18, 20, 22 or 24″ stainless beaded chain.
-This piece is made to order and takes approximately 4-5 weeks to complete.
-These pieces are hand made and vary slightly.
+Due to the high demand of the StringsforaCURE® jewelry, orders take 6-8 weeks to complete.
+These are hand made and may vary slightly.

 Artist Release Form:

 Click To View Form

 The same day that Phillip Phillips claimed his victory in American Idol’s season 11 finale, the 21-year-old singer/guitarist released “Home,” a Phillip Phillips debut single that showcases his rich, raspy vocals and masterful guitar skills— and marked the highest debut on the Billboard Digital songs chart with 278,000 downloads sold.
 Now, with a Billboard Hot 100 top-ten debut under his belt, the Leesburg, Georgia-bred songwriter is gearing up to record his first album for 19 entertainment/Interscope Records.
 “It’s going to have more of a rock sound it,” says Phillips, who counts Eric Clapton as one of his key influences.
 “The most important thing to me is making music that comes from my heart and really connects with people on a gut level.”